mcleber/Verilog_7-Segment_Display_with_DIP_Switches/README.md

 # Controlling a 7-Segment Display with DIP Switches in Verilog

-It is strongly based on the “cistern” example from the book Eletrônica Digital, Verilog e FPGA.
+This project is heavily inspired by the “cistern” example from the book Eletrônica Digital, Verilog e FPGA.

 ## Description